 It’s all pretty self-explanatory, so we won’t waste your time by getting into too much detail about this section.
 Next, it’s time to choose the layout of your website.

 Shopify has an official theme store featuring themes that are guaranteed to work with full support from the Shopify design team.
 All themes include many modifications you can make without ever having to deal with code.

-Premium themes offer more modifications, but a free one will do just fine for a start.
+Premium landing templates offer more modifications, but a free one will do just fine for a start.

 If you’ve got your heart set on making a change to a theme and the option is not there, you can do pretty much anything by accessing the HTML and CSS of each theme.

 If you don’t have coding experience, you could always hire a web design company to customize your theme fully.

 We recommend taking the following steps to find a theme that suits you:

 - Browse the theme store — Visit themes.shopify.com to browse more than 70 themes available there, including a decent selection of free layouts.

 - Check the reviews — When you find a theme that you like the look of, click on its sample image.
 Here, you’ll find more information about it, as well as the reviews from other people that have used it before.